 Marshall is a PhD candidate in the Agricultural and Resource Economics Department at Berkeley.
 He studies the impacts of climate on a range of social outcomes, including agricultural productivity, disease, and conflict.
 He also conducts fieldwork on the microeconomics of development in Africa

-Solomon Hsiang - Princeton University
+Solomon Hsiang - University of California, Berkeley

 David Lobell - Stanford University